dasundev/dasun.dev/docs/src/packages/laravel-payhere/configuration/views.md

 # Views

-Laravel PayHere provides default checkout and return pages, but you can customize them to fit your needs by publishing the views.
+Payoora provides default checkout and return pages, but you can customize them to fit your needs by publishing the views.

 To publish the views, run the following command: